dcos/dcos-cli/README.rst

 up and running to test against.
 Currently, the test suite only supports testing against Enterprise DC/OS.

-Additionally, the test suite requires a few experimental packaging features to be enabled, so a vanilla Enterprise DC/OS install will not suffice.
-The experimental features required are the cosmos-specific :code:`staged_package_storage_uri` and :code:`package_storage_uri` configuration paramenters.
-Please see `dcos configuration parameters`_ for more information.

 Given these constraints, the easiest way to launch a cluster with these capabilities is to use `dcos-launch`_ with the configuration listed below::